-Michigan's Elliott-Larsen Civil Rights Act makes it illegal for an employer to discriminate on the basis of religion, race, color, national origin, sex, age, weight, height, marital status or arrest record.
-The Persons With Disabilities Civil Rights Act makes it illegal for an employer to discriminate on the basis of physical and mental disability, including AIDS and HIV.
+Michigan's Elliott-Larsen Civil Rights Act makes it illegal for an employer to discriminate on the basis of religion, race, color, national origin, sex, age, weight, height, familial status, marital status or arrest record.
+The Persons With Disabilities Civil Rights Act makes it illegal for an employer to discriminate on the basis of physical and mental disability.

 2. How do I file a discrimination claim in Michigan?

 A discrimination claim can be filed with either with the state administrative agency, the Michigan Department of Civil Rights (MDCR) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to “cross-file” the claim with the other agency.

 The Michigan anti-discrimination law covers employers of any size.
 Therefore, if your workplace has between 1 and 14 employees, you may wish to file with the MDCR, as the EEOC enforces federal law which covers only employers with 15 or more employees.
 Filing with the MDCR is not required to pursue a discrimination claim directly in court, but if you do not have an attorney, you may wish to see whether the MDCR can assist you in resolving your claim without filing in court.
 MDCR complaints must be filed within 180 days of the date you believe you were discriminated against.

 To file a claim with the MDCR, contact the nearest office below.
 More information about filing a claim with MDCR can be found at MDCR Website.